 Danielle works across different forms of print media and often combines them within the same image.
 She primarily uses traditional lithography, intaglio, relief, monotype and chine collé.
 Over the last four years, she has been exploring the technique of Mokulito – or wood lithography.
 Mokulito originated in Japan in the 1970s and shares the same principles of lithography: that water and oil do not mix.
 In traditional stone lithography and Mokulio, the image is drawn onto the printing matrix or plate using greasy inks and crayons.
 The discovery of Mokulito allows artists to combine lithography with woodcut, to create images with soft lithographic traces and sharp woodcut marks.
 For Danielle, it is the unpredictability, imperfection and variability of the technique which draws her to working with lithography.

 Andrew Kozlowski, Unfinished Sculptures

-Andrew Kozlowski is an American artist who lives in Auburn, Alabama.
+Andrew Kozlowski is an American artist who lives in Jacksonville, Florida.
 The etchings in this exhibition are part of an ongoing series entitled Unfinished Sculptures, started in 2015.
 Whilst individual prints from the series have been shown in numerous group shows, this exhibition marks the first time that a large number of works from the series have been shown together.

 The prints are inspired by recent travels to Rome, a city which is both real and imagined, built on solid stone and marble as much as mythology and belief.
 Printed on a faux notebook paper in ballpoint pen blue, their collective title suggests a tension between the solidness of what they are (sculptures of bronze, marble, wood, bone and beer cans) and the fact that they remain only plans and dreams, never being fully realised.